memph1024/swapdex-documentation/docs/what-to-try/identity.md

 # <b>SET AN IDENTITY TO GAIN TRUST</b>
 ---

-Kusari provides a naming system that allows participants to add personal information to their on-chain account and subsequently ask for verification of this information by registrars.
+SwapDex provides a naming system that allows participants to add personal information to their on-chain account and subsequently ask for verification of this information by registrars.

 ## **Setting an Identity**
 ---